 - provides its participants with the opportunity to gain valuable experience outside of Vietnam through an optional "Experience Frankfurt" module, including the option to sample in-depth academic research at Goethe University as part of the work underlying the Master thesis.

 This unique program is delivered full-time at the campus of the Vietnamese-German University, 40km from Ho Chi Minh City, Vietnam.
-The program is conducted in English, begins annually in fall semester and can regularly be completed within four semesters.
+The program is conducted in English, begins annually in the fall semester and can regularly be completed within four semesters.
 Graduates earn a "Master of Science" (M.Sc.) degree (120 ECTS CP) from the AACSB-accredited Faculty of Economics and Business at Goethe University Frankfurt.
 The program ensures top-notch teaching and is academically managed and staffed by the Faculty of Economics and Business of Goethe University Frankfurt with the cooperation and substantive involvement of the Faculty of Economics and Management at VGU.

 At GBS in general and within the M.Sc. in Global Finance and Economics program in particular, students can benefit from the particularly strong expertise of the Faculty of Economics and Business at Goethe University in the areas of finance and macroeconomics.